-The artist JMW Turner had a curious habit of tipping his hat to the north.
-If anyone cared to ask him why, he would explain that the skies of Northumberland had made him famous so he never lost an opportunity to give his thanks.
+The artist JMW Turner had a habit of tipping his hat to the north.
+If anyone asked why, he would explain that the skies of Northumberland had made him famous, so he never lost an opportunity to give his thanks.